Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-5-0-m2.md

 - **Tizen Interface Definition Language (TIDL) and RPC-port**

-    TIDL enables the service applications to communicate with other service application or service daemon and the RPC-port provides application Inter process Communication (IPC) mechanism.
+    TIDL enables the service applications to communicate with other service applications or service daemons and the RPC-port provides application Inter-process Communication (IPC) mechanism.
 Applications can expose RPC style service interface to other applications with TIDL.

 - **Core open source upgrade**